Feds charge Texas billionaire Robert Brockman with "largest ever" tax fraud

 "We will not hesitate to prosecute the smartest guys in the room," he said.

-Brockman and Smith have known each other for more than a decade.
+Brockman and Smith have a long business relationship.
 In 2006, Vista Equity, along with Goldman Sachs, helped finance Brockman's $2.8 billion takeover of Dayton, Ohio-based Reynolds and Reynolds.
 Vista held a stake in Brockman's company for more eight years, selling it in late 2014.

 In addition to allegations of tax fraud, the Justice Department said Brockman also secretly bought up nearly $70 million of his company's debt.
 Brockman failed to disclose the debt purchases to other investors as required by law, the agency claims.